Subinsdev/E--Yantra-Sankatmochan-Bot-/README.md

 # E-Yantra-Sankatmochan-Bot-
 This repo Contains all the works for building Sankatmochan bot for the theme conducted under eyantra'21, It consists of building and programming a bot which will able to leverage the parallel processing of FPGA.
-We successfully able to complete upto Task 3 and some part of Task-4.

 <p align="center">